Kim Dotcom: Court of Appeal

 In May 2012, a district court judge ruled that the FBI should hand over all its evidence against Dotcom relating to the extradition bid.
 The Crown appealed, but the ruling was upheld by the High Court.
 The Crown appealed again and in March 2013, the Court of Appeal quashed the previous court decisions.
 Crown lawyer John Pike, on behalf of the US Government, argued that the district court had no power to make disclosure decisions in an extradition case and that "disclosure was extensive and could involve billions of emails".
 The Court of Appeal agreed stating that extradition hearings were not trials and the full protections and procedures for criminal trials did not apply.
 Dotcom's lawyer, Paul Davison, QC, appealed to the Supreme Court.
 In May 2013, the Supreme Court agreed to hear the case, so it will make the final decision on whether Dotcom should receive all the FBI investigation files before the extradition hearing.

 A series of subsequent court decisions delayed every attempt to hold a hearing focused on extradition.
-In March 2013, Dotcom won a Court of Appeal ruling allowing him to sue the GCSB, rejecting the attorney-general's appeal against a ruling in December 2012.
+In March 2013, Dotcom won a Court of Appeal ruling allowing him to sue the New Zealand Government Communications Security Bureau (GCSB), rejecting the attorney's-general appeal against a ruling in December 2012.
 A month later, Dotcom appeared in court again, seeking compensation from police over the raid on his house, which earlier had been deemed illegal.